-A Southeastern senior may register for graduate credit if he has at least a 3.2 cumulative GPA on all previous undergraduate work attempted and lacks no more than nine (9) hours for a regular semester or six (6) hours for a summer session to complete the baccalaureate degree.
-In a regular semester he may register for no more than fifteen (15) hours, six of which may be graduate.
-In a summer session he may register for no more than ten (10) hours, four (4) of which may be graduate.
-He must register to complete all requirements for the baccalaureate degree and must be recommended by the appropriate academic dean.
+A Southeastern senior may register for graduate credit if he/she has at least a 3.2 cumulative GPA on previous undergraduate work attempted and lacks no more than 21 hours to complete the baccalaureate degree requirements.
+The student may earn no more than 12 graduate credit hours while completing baccalaureate degree requirements.
+Courses taken for graduate credit cannot be used to satisfy undergraduate requirements.
 The student retains undergraduate status until awarded the baccalaureate degree.
-Credit for graduate courses will be awarded when all undergraduate degree requirements are met.
+The student shall maintain a minimum cumulative graduate GPA of 3.0 while in the concurrent program.
+In a regular semester, the student may register for no more than 15 hours, six of which may be graduate.
+In a summer session, the student may register for no more than 10 hours, four of which may be graduate.